The Complete Guide To A Desktop Appraisal

-A desktop appraisal allows an appraiser to complete a valuation using online information rather than an in-person property visit.
-They use info such as tax records and multiple listing service (MLS) data.
+A desktop appraisal is when an appraiser completes a valuation using information delivered online rather than during an in-person property visit.
+They use info such as local property tax assessment records and multiple listing service (MLS) data.

+This gives you the chance to get the property valuation associated with a home appraisal, but you don’t have to worry about scheduling someone to check out your house.
+It can streamline the process for both sellers and potential buyers.
 This can make the appraisal process cheaper and faster under the right circumstances.

-This gives you the chance to get the property valuation associated with an appraisal, but you don’t have to worry about scheduling someone to check out your house.
-It can streamline the process.

-In addition to MLS data, the appraisal report is completed based on public records like local property tax assessments.
 A desktop appraisal shouldn’t be confused with a hybrid appraisal, which involves a third party visiting the property and passing the information to an appraiser to complete the report.

 It’s also not an electronic appraisal or automated valuation process.
 The appraisal opinion is delivered by a licensed appraiser.

-Expanding The Role Of Desktop Appraisals
+The Role Of Desktop Appraisals In Real Estate

 - Mortgage servicing: Mortgage servicers do occasional appraisals.
-The most common occurrence is when mortgage insurance premiums are removed when the borrower reaches a certain percentage of equity.
+The most common occurrence is when mortgage insurance premiums are removed when the borrower reaches a certain percentage of home equity.

 - Home equity lending: Desktop appraisals may be used to evaluate a borrower for a home equity loan or home equity line of credit.